alex0916/express-server-setup/README.md

 # express-server-setup
-Express JS server setup with mongoDB and docker
+Express server setup with mongoDB / Postgres and docker